rangle/ngCourse2/handout/change-detection/change_detector_classes.md

 # Change Detector Classes

-At runtime, Angular 2 is going to create special classes that are called **change detectors**, one for every component that we have defined.
-In this case, Angular is going to create two classes: `MainComponent_ChangeDetector` and `MovieComponent_ChangeDetector`.
+At runtime, Angular 2 will create special classes that are called _change detectors_, one for every component that we have defined.
+In this case, Angular will create two classes: `MainComponent_ChangeDetector` and `MovieComponent_ChangeDetector`.

 The goal of the change detectors is to know which model properties used in the template of a component have changed since the last time the change detection process ran.

-In order to know that, Angular is going to create an instance of the appropriate change detector class, and it will create a link to the component that it's supposed to check.
+In order to know that, Angular creates an instance of the appropriate change detector class and a link to the component that it's supposed to check.

-In our example, because we only have one instance of the `MainComponent` and the `MovieComponent` we are going to have only one instance of the `MainComponent_ChangeDetector` and the `MovieComponent_ChangeDetector`.
+In our example, because we only have one instance of the `MainComponent` and the `MovieComponent`, we will have only one instance of the `MainComponent_ChangeDetector` and the `MovieComponent_ChangeDetector`.

 The code snippet below is a conceptual model of how the `MainComponent_ChangeDetector` class might look.